 Thanksgiving Lessons for Grades 3-5

-Take a closer look at the historical significance of the Pilgrims' voyage, settlement, and first harvest celebration.
+With Common Core-aligned lessons and activities, take a closer look at the Pilgrims' voyage, settlement, and first harvest celebration.

 - Grades: 3–5